azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check that conditions are bool in if and else
 * check foreach (conflict with other variable)
 * check how everything works when there is multiple values with same name (for i in ...)
+* check break and continue in loop only!
+*
 ---
 fun Nil hello(Int a, Int a) {}